ShubhPatil95/Kubernetes/K8 Components.md

 ![image](https://user-images.githubusercontent.com/74223025/229445639-4d742588-aaf0-43ad-9a0c-5ff699a9f55e.png)

 ## 8. Statefulset (StateFul apps/database)
+- it is replicating mechanism for StateFul apps/database
 - We cant replicate DATABASE using <b>Deployments</b>, reason database has state means data.
 Meaning taht if we have replicas of database they all should access same shared data storage.
-Hence there we need some mechanism that manages which pods are currently writting data to data storage or which pods are currently reading data from data storage, <b>in order to avoid Data Incosistency</b>
+Hence there we need some mechanism that manages which pods are currently writting data to data storage or which pods are currently reading data from data storage, <b>in order to avoid Data Incosistency</b> (database read-write synchronization)
 - that mechanism in addition to replicating the pods is offered by Statefulset
 - StateFul apps/databases should be created using Statefulset not by Deployments.
+- deploying datavase with Statefulset is tedious work hence most of the time databases are hosted outside the Kubernetes clusters.

 ![image](https://user-images.githubusercontent.com/74223025/229447848-3aa31188-4a2c-41ca-ba1b-52159377846b.png)